jenkinsci/yet-another-build-visualizer-plugin/README.md

 * This plugin currently only work for Classic UI.
 Blue Ocean support may follow in future versions.

+* The intervals at which the Build Flow graph refreshes (default: *10000ms*) can be overridden using the Java System Property `yabv.buildFlowRefreshInterval`.
+The expected unit is ms. E.g.
+`-D yabv.buildFlowRefreshInterval=5000`.
+Notice that the unit suffix is not included.
+Set `yabv.buildFlowRefreshInterval=0` to completely disable the dynamic graph updates.

 ## Changelog
 See [CHANGELOG.md](CHANGELOG.md) for release details.